StIvesTabletop/stivestabletop.github.io/index.md

 In light of the government’s recent recommendations around COVID-19 (aka coronavirus), we have decided to have a hiatus for St Ives Tabletop until further notice.
 We are keen to restart the club as and when the advice changes and will keep you updated via our various [communication channels](/Contact.html).

-For those who would like to continue during this break to play either board games or role-playing games, we are organising some virtual sessions in place of the regular Wednesday fortnightly sessions (e.g. using [Tabletop Simulator](https://www.tabletopsimulator.com) or various websites for board games, [Roll20](https://roll20.net) for tabletop RPGs, with [Discord][Discord] as voice/video chat).
+For those who would like to continue during this break to play either board games or role-playing games, we are organising some virtual sessions in place of the regular Wednesday fortnightly sessions (e.g. using [Board Game Arena](https://www.boardgamearena.com) or other websites/applications for board games, [Roll20](https://roll20.net) for tabletop RPGs, with [Discord][Discord] as voice/video chat).
 If you are interested in joining, please join our [Discord][Discord] server and please let us know so we can organise.

 The next virtual session will be: